diaa-woo/diaa-woo/README.md

 - 🌱 I’m currently learning on the Busan Software Meister High School(BSSM).
 - 👨‍💻 I want to Embedded Software Developer(main is Firmware).
-- 💬 Ask me about something else, please make some issues in this repositories.
+- 💬 If you want to ask something for me, send me e-mail or Instagram DM please :).

 ## I can do!